amarkham1/LMS/README.md

 # Lease Management System

 This is a full-stack Javascript web-based app which enables its users - predominantly commercial real estate brokers and landlords - to manage and track the status of current lease transactions within the portfolio.
-Much of the desired functionality is under construction, however users can currently register and log in/out of the system; view current ongoing deals with tenants; and dive into those deals, adding in Negotiation Details as the negotiation progresses and counter-offers are made.
-The app uses Node.js on the back-end, React on the front-end, and PostGreSQLs for the database.
+Much of the desired functionality is under construction, however users can currently register and log in/out of the system; view ongoing deals with tenants; and dive into those deals, adding in Negotiation Details as the negotiation progresses and counter-offers are made.
+The app uses Node.js on the back-end, React on the front-end, and PostGreSQL.
 It is deployed through Heroku and is currently live at https://leasingmgmtsys.herokuapp.com/.

 ## Tech Stack